kjavier/luzvimin/README.md

     region.provinces

-To create a select tag for all region's provinces:
+To create options for select tag for a region's provinces:

-    region.select_provinces
+    region.provinces_options_for_select

 ## Contributing